mohan2020/w2hsite/site/content/_index.md

 image:
 biglogo: /img/logos/w2h-ShieldwWhitetext.png
 summary: Research and apply personalized engagement strategies to your patient population
-ssummary: Way to Health is a web-based platform that enables and automates research into healthy behavior interventions.
+oldsummary: Way to Health is a web-based platform that enables and automates research into healthy behavior interventions.
 Interventions found to be successful can be applied to various populations and rolled out at scale quickly.

 keyfeatures:
   blurbs: